 The Community Legal Education Association has a checklist for executors and a Manitoba Probate Guide for Small Estates.

 When two parties put forward opposing arguments to a judge or other decision maker, one or both parties may disagree with the decision that is made.
 Disagreeing or being unhappy with a decision does not, by itself, give you the right to an appeal.
 An appeal is when you ask the court of higher jurisdiction to review the decision based on your argument that an error was made by the judge or decision maker.
 If you think that such an error has been made, it is always good to consult with a lawyer.

-Generally speaking, appeals of a decision made by a Judicial Justice of the Peace, Master, Small Claim Hearing Officer or Provincial Court Judge are heard by the Court of Queen’s Bench, but there are times when the Manitoba Court of Appeal would hear appeals of a decision made by the Provincial Court.
-Appeals of a decision made by the Court of Queen’s Bench are heard by the Manitoba Court of Appeal.
-The Court of Appeal will also hear appeals from some tribunals in Manitoba, including the Residential Tenancies Commission.
+Generally speaking, appeals of a decision made by a Judicial Justice of the Peace, Master, Small Claim Hearing Officer or Provincial Court Judge are heard by the Court of King’s Bench, but there are times when the Manitoba Court of Appeal would hear appeals of a decision made by the Provincial Court.
+Appeals of a decision made by the Court of King's Bench are heard by the Manitoba Court of Appeal.
+The Court of Appeal will also hear appeals from some tribunals in Manitoba.
 The Supreme Court of Canada is the highest level of court in Canada and it will hear appeals of decisions made by the Manitoba Court of Appeal.

 Here is a generalized guide to knowing which court would hear the appeals of different legal matters.

 Type of court case Decision made by Where appeal is heard